mytimekumar/SpaceInvaders/README.md

-# pairsgame
-                Pairs Card Game
+Space Invaders Game

-This is a java Swing based Pairs Card game.
-Which has been designed for development purposes only.
-Running game: enter: https://mytimekumar.github.io/pairsgame - into web browser to download game
+This is a java Swing based Space Invaders game.
+Which has been designed for development purposes only. </p>

 You will more likely see a popup screen saying Application Blocked by Java Security.
 Please click on below link to show how to run jnlp file on your operating system. https://java.com/en/download/help/jcp_security.xml

-Alternatively you can download jar file onto desktop and run via cmd or terminal using below commands:
+Alternatively you can download jar file onto desktop and run via cmd or terminal using below commands: </p>

 java -jar jar-file

+Please note to run the jar file from cmd or terminal, you must be in the directory that the jar file has been downloaded to.

-To download jar file click on the jar file in this repository and next screen click view Raw save file to desktop.
+To download jar file click: https://github.com/mytimekumar/spaceinvaders and then click on space_invadersdemo.jar in the repository, then in the next screen click view Raw save file to desktop.

-Please note I am still looking at tweeking this project possibly adding a timer.
-When selecting new game the cards are not shuffling correctly, so will show the same position i.e. game already playing.
+Please note that this project does have a bug with the collision detection with Alien bullet and player, which I trying to resolve at the moment.
 Thanks for looking at my project.

 Steven Kumar